-In 2012, biocultural anthropology got a big boost from Jonathan Marks, The biological myth of human evolution and Agustín Fuentes book for popular audiences Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature.
+In 2012, biocultural anthropology got a big boost from the Agustín Fuentes book for popular audiences Race, Monogamy, and Other Lies They Told You: Busting Myths about Human Nature and Jonathan Marks, The biological myth of human evolution.
 With Fuentes reorienting our attention to the “naturenurtural,” these works were a potentially tremendous help in Intro-to-Anthropology.
 For my own 2021 attempt to summarize a human biocultural naturenurtural evolution, see this YouTube lecture:

 Marks conducts a careful review of the scientific and academic literature.
 Marks dispatches with truly unscientific approaches and sets an agenda for future biocultural research:

 To try and represent humans as non-cultural beings is a fool’s errand, the residuum of a pre-modern scientific approach to understanding the human condition.
 This is itself simply an instance of a deeper and broader myth, that humans are scientifically understandable independently of culture–either your own or that of your remote ancestors.
 To begin the study of humans by imagining that you could free yourself or your object of study from culture, then, would be as regressively anti-intellectual a proposition as any that comes from a modern creationist or climate change denier.
 Modern studies of human evolution are engagements with the biocultural; the determinism may be weaker, and the interpretative elements may be self-consciously more evident, but we no longer pretend that we are Martians, or that our subjects are automatons.
 We are humans studying human ancestry and diversity, and there are few, if any, precedents in the history or diversity of life to guide us.
 (Marks 2012:154)